paultopia/gobbledygook/content/pages/syllabus.md

 ## Evaluation

 Evaluation will be primarily based on four problem sets.
-The first two will be computer programming-based, and will be worth 17.5% of the grade each; the last two will be probability and statistics based and will be worth 27.5% of the grade each.
+The first two will be computer programming-based, and will be worth 17.5% of the grade each.
+The third will be probability and statistics based and will be worth 25% of the grade.
+The fourth will be comprehensive, with emphasis on the statistics side, and will be worth 30% of the grade.

 The weird fractions are to accommodate 10% of the grade which will be based on classroom participation and preparation, and which is meant to enforce the flipped classroom format.
 Students who get full credit for that 10% will complete the simple out-of-class tasks which I will periodically assign, pass the easy in-class pop-quizzes which I will periodically announce, and participate in good faith in collective problem-solving in the classroom.
 (This is an effort-based 10%, not a performance-based 10%.)